-With Lake Erie to the north and the Ohio River bordering Kentucky to the south, Ohio is sandwiched between some of the best game fishing in the country.
-Whether it’s monster Walleye or Steelheads you’re looking for, or a delicious Crappie or Pike to take home, the “Buckeye State” won’t disappoint.
-Here’s a handy guide to get you all geared up for your trip!
+With Lake Erie to the north and the Ohio River to the south, Ohio is sandwiched between some of the best game fishing in the country.
+Whether you’re after Pike and Steelhead, or delicious Crappie and Walleye, the “Buckeye State” won’t disappoint.
+Here’s a handy guide to getting your Ohio fishing license so that you’re all geared up for your trip!

 Who needs an Ohio fishing license?

 Everyone over the age of 16 needs a license to fish in Ohio, even if you’re fishing with a guide or charter.
 This applies to both residents and out-of-staters, although it’s cheaper if you’re a state resident.

 As with every rule, there are a few exceptions.
 Specifically, the following groups can fish completely license-free in Ohio:

 - Children under the age of 16, whether they’re Ohio residents or not.

 - Resident military personnel on leave from active duty, if they carry papers proving their status.

 - Anybody assisting an angler with a mobility-impaired license, as long as they’re only using one rod.